fossas/fossa-cli/docs/references/experimental/msb/README.md

 ## Multi Stage Builds

 The _Multi-stage builds_ feature allows users give FOSSA metadata attached to a binary ahead of time (for example, a team working on an internal library can tell FOSSA about that library as part of that CI process).
-FOSSA then can detect binaries that are registered as dependencies in downstream projects that include that binary in their source tree when running with [VSI enabled](../vsi/README.md).
+FOSSA then can detect binaries that are registered as dependencies in downstream projects that include that binary in their source tree when [detecting vendored dependencies](../../subcommands/analyze/detect-vendored.md).

 ### Use Cases